donroyco/projectstatus/README.md

 Using Raspberries GPIO and lights to display a projects health and build status

 The dummy_onoff_nodemodule can replace the onoff module if you have no GPIO on your macbook.

+sudo apt-get install libusb-1.0-0-dev is required for the USB on RPI3